-• PHA's Public Housing inventory includes units for families, seniors, and people with disabilities located at conventional and scattered site properties.
+PHA's Public Housing inventory includes units for families, seniors, and people with disabilities located at conventional and scattered site properties.
 It also includes properties managed by Alternatively Managed Entities (AMEs) and the Philadelphia Asset and Property Management Corporation (PAPMC).
-PHA's inventory includes some units that are not available for occupancy because: (i) they have been approved for demolition or disposition but the demolition or disposition has not yet taken place; (ii)

-they have been scheduled for significant levels of modernization; (iii) they are utilized for administrative or resident services purposes; or (iv) they are eligible for other HUDauthorized exclusions.
+PHA's inventory includes some units that are not available for occupancy because: (i) they have been approved for demolition or disposition but the demolition or disposition has not yet taken place; (ii) they have been scheduled for significant levels of modernization; (iii) they are utilized for administrative or resident services purposes; or (iv) they are eligible for other HUD-authorized exclusions.
 While PHA is planning to add additional public housing units, the overall size of the public housing inventory continues to decline (and the HCV inventory increases) as units are converted to project-based assistance under RAD.

 The Housing Choice Voucher program inventory changes from year to year and includes MTW tenant-based vouchers as well as vouchers authorized by HUD for special purposes such as the Veterans Affairs Supportive Housing Program, Family Unification Program, SRO Moderate Rehab and Mainstream programs.
 PHA utilizes vouchers to support the Unit Based Voucher program, through which PHA provides long-term subsidy contracts with non-profit and other sponsors.
-In FY 2018, PHA added an additional 50 Mainstream vouchers from the 1260 Housing Development Corporation.
+In FY 2019, PHA was awarded an additional 99 Mainstream vouchers, and HUD issued 59 additional VASH vouchers.
 Periodically, HUD issues Enhanced Vouchers and Tenant Protection Vouchers (TPV) for PHA to administer.
-In FY 2018, HUD issued 254 TPVs to PHA for a HUD Multifamily development (Overmont House) and a Moderate Rehab SRO development converting to RAD (Lofts at 2601).
 As allowed by the MTW Agreement, PHA incorporates Enhanced and Tenant Protection Vouchers into the MTW block grant when eligible.